Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 #### Action

 * **a**.
-Click the “Groceries App” link in the upper-left corner of the screen to return to this project's workspace.
+Click the “Groceries” link in the upper-left corner of the screen to return to this app's homepage.
 * **b**.
 Click the “Groceries” box to enter the AppBuilder project for this tutorial.
 * **c**.
 Click the **Run** menu and then select **Build**.
 Choose your device's platform (iOS, Android, or Windows Phone), make sure the “AppBuilder companion app” radio button is selected, and then click **Next**.
 * **d**.
 Scan the resulting QR code using your device's QR reader to open the app in the NativeScript companion app.